trueheart78/trueheart78.com/games.md

    - Don't have any desire to play it more.
 1. Inside (PS4)
    - Had it spoiled for me.
+1. Persona 4 Arena (PS3)
+  - Story wasn’t as captivating as it was in P4G.

 <!-- jettisoned:end -->
 <a name='planned-purchases'></a>
 <!-- planned-purchases:start -->